 Blink-182 in Concert a.k.a.
 The Summer or Greatest Hits Tour hit the road in 2009, celebrating the band's reunion.
 After Tom DeLonge left the band in 2005, each member went their separate ways.
-Mark and Travis started up +44, and Travis played drums in The Transplants.
-Tom and Travis played together in Boxcar Racer and Tom also joined Angels and Airwaves.
+Mark and Travis started up +44, and Travis played the drums in The Transplants.
+Tom and Travis played together in Box Car Racer and Tom also creating Angels and Airwaves.

 Mark spoke of the first time he and Tom chatted about a reunion,

 "Within the first phone call that I had with Tom, he and I were cracking jokes about old times and making fun of one another and making fun of the breakup of our band.
 And then when we got into the studio, it was good."

 The band decided to reform, releasing the statement,

 "We're back.
 We mean, really back.
 Picking up where we left off and then some.
 In the studio writing and recording a new album.
 Preparing to tour the world yet again.
 Friendships reformed.
 17 years deep in our legacy.
 Summer 2009.
 Thanks and get ready."

 Travis also had the added trauma of his 2008 plane crash, along with the stress of the breakup, to overcome.
 He added,

 "We used to play music together, and we decided we're going to play music together again."